CQCL/pytket-docs/manual/manual_compiler.rst

 **Explanation**

-We see that compiling the circuit to ``ibmq_quito`` at optimisation level 0 actaully increases the gate count.
+We see that compiling the circuit to ``ibmq_quito`` at optimisation level 0 actually increases the gate count.
 This is because ``ibmq_quito`` has connectivity constraints which require additional CX gates to be added to validate the circuit.
 The single-qubit gates in our circuit also need to be decomposed into the IBM gatset.

 We see that compiling at optimisation level 1 manages to reduce the CX count to 5.
 Our connectivity constraints are satisfied without increasing the CX gate count.
 Single-qubit gates are also combined to reduce the overall gate count further.